FutureGadgetLaboratory-FGL/Logic_Builder/CONTRIBUTING.md

 ### Step 5: <br>
 Add the solution and save the file.
 ### Step 6: <br>
-#### Case 1: The problem was unsolved and the [issue] tag is present infront of the problem statement
+#### Case 1: The problem was unsolved and the [issue] tag is present in front of the problem statement
 - Replace the [issue] tag with the [solved: language_name] tag in `problems.md` file.<br>
 #### Case 2: The problem was already solved in some other language and[solved: language_name] tag is present in front of the problem statement<br>
 - Add the language name in which you solved the problem in the tag present in front of the problem statement.
 Eg: change [solved: language1, language2] to [solved: language1,language2,your_language]